Hadith 10 — Purity of Provisions and Acceptance of Deeds

 A Warning About Judgment Day

-Brothers, on the Day of Judgment, every single penny will be questioned.
-Allah warns us in Surat at-Takathur:
+On the Day of Judgment, every penny will be questioned:

 [Quran,102:8,"Then, on that Day, you will definitely be questioned about ˹your worldly˺ pleasures."]